zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

     the Backend configuration.
   * The array must only include language codes also included in `project.inlang/settings.json`, but it may be fewer.
-To add new languages, see the [Translating GUI]. `project.inlang/settings.json` must only be updated in that process.
+To add new languages, see [Translating Zonemaster-GUI]. `project.inlang/settings.json` must only be updated in that process.
 * **apiBaseUrl**: The base URL for API requests.
 This is taken from the `PUBLIC_API_URL` environment variable (default empty) or defaults to '/api'.